 — Warren Buffett

-There’s nothing inherently wrong with this.
-The pursuit of (deserved) admiration causes us to drive and accomplish.
-It’s a part of the explanation for why the human world has moved along so far from where it started — we’re willing to do extraordinary things that are extraordinarily difficult, like starting a company from scratch, inventing a new and better product, solving some ridiculously complicated theorem, or conquering unknown territory.
+The pursuit of (deserved) admiration gives us energy to do more.
+It’s a part of the explanation for why the human world has moved along so far from where it started — we’re willing to do extraordinary things that are very difficult, like starting a company from scratch, inventing a new and better product, solving some ridiculously complicated theorem, or conquering unknown territory.
+All in an effort to gain acceptance and admiration.

-The problems come when we start compromising our own standards, those we have set for ourselves, in order to earn admiration.
-False, undeserved admiration.
+Problems arise when we start compromising our own standards, those we have set for ourselves, in order to earn the admiration of others.
+Problems come when we choose to focus on what others think and see versus reality.

 Warren Buffett frequently relates an interesting way to frame this problem.
 From Alice Schroeder’s Buffett biography The Snowball: